Seriously, how awesome was NZ?

-Mia: WHS was a friend from day one.
+Mia: It was a friend from day one.
 I was never completely alone in a new country.
-I couldn't get lost.
-I suppose that helped my parents a bit too, knowing that I had help even though I couldn't have theirs.
+I couldn’t get lost.
+I suppose that helped my parents a bit too, knowing that I had help even though I couldn’t have theirs.

 Mia: All that setting up with the paperwork, IRD number, bank account, CV was a great help.
 I had thought of them as slightly daunting tasks but they were just out of the way in no time.
-You also helped me with organizing a trip for my visiting friends trip, which I really appreciated as an extra service.
+They also helped me with organizing a trip for my visiting friends trip, which I really appreciated as an extra service.

 Can you pick the 3 best moments in your trip?